rocketpants/slice_rename/README.md

 	The color of the padding around your individual slices.
 The default is transparent, if you want a color pass a hex color code.
 Keep in mind that you need quotes since the `#` character is reserved for comments in YAML.

+* `full_grid` - defaults to `true`

+	This option decides if it should draw padding around empty images when combining.
+When this is false empty spaces are filled with background color.
+It defaults to true since that generates a grid that covers the whole image however many empty images it has.

 * `background_color` - defaults to `none`